 - 12-Inch Skillet

-- handheld blender
+- Handheld blender

 - Traditional birria is often made with goat meat or lamb, so feel free to substitute.
 Beef is much more accessible in many areas, however.
 You can also use bone-in meat as well.
 Pork could also be used.